 Balaena glacialis

-Average adult length 20m, Average adult body mass unknown, but up to a maximum of 96 tonnes
+Average adult mass unknown, maximum of 96 tonnes.

 The name was given by the early whalers because they were the "right" whales to kill.
-They have large amounts of oil, blubber and baleen or whalebone, they are slow swimming (easy to catch) and float when killed.
+They have large amounts of oil, blubber and baleen or whalebone, they are slow swimming (easy to catch), are often found close to shore and float when killed.

 Right whales have a large bulbous head and lack the streamlined shape of other whales.
 The head has large callosities that are home to a whole colony of whale barnacles, parasitic worms and whale lice.